In order to convict you of failing to stop for police, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 - Where you were not permitted to be operating the vehicle.

-The penalties resulting from a conviction for a failing to stop for police charge can have wide-ranging negative consequences on your future.
+In addition to the immediate penalties resulting from a conviction for failing to stop for police, it can have wide-ranging negative consequences on your future.
 You may have difficulties securing employment in the area of your choice, especially in roles that require driving.
 Furthermore, your insurance rates will almost certainly increase (contact your insurance agency for specifics).
-One of the more serious long-term consequences is a lifelong criminal record, which can hinder immigration and travel.
+One of the most serious long-term consequences is the lifelong criminal record that results from a conviction, which can hinder immigration and travel.

-For these reasons, even if you intend on accepting responsibility for this offence, it is worthwhile to explore your options and consider all of the potential penalties.
+Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the potential penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

-Defending Failing to Stop for Police Charges in Saskatchewan
+Defending Failing to Stop for Police Charges in Kelowna

-What are the best defences to failing to stop for police charges in Saskatchewan?
+What are the best defences to failing to stop for police charges in Kelowna?

-- Reasonable Excuse: If you had a good reason for evading police, such as a medical emergency, this can help combat a failing to stop for police charge.
+- Reasonable excuse: If you had good reason for evading police, such as a medical emergency, this can help combat a failing to stop for police charge.

-- No Knowledge: For the Crown to succeed in charging you with failure to stop for police, they must prove that you knew that you were being pursued by law enforcement.
+- No knowledge: To succeed, the Crown must prove that you knew that you were being pursued by law enforcement.
 If there were circumstances that impeded you from noticing that the police were trying to stop you, such as poor weather conditions, this can help challenge the requisite mental element of the offence.